nais/naiserator/README.md

 #### Update and compile Protobuf definition

-Whenever the Protobuf definition is updated you can update using `make proto`.
+Whenever the Protobuf definition is updated you can update using `mise run proto`.
 It will download the definitions, compile and place them in the correct packages.

 ## Verifying the Naiserator image and its contents